openremote/openremote/Wiki - MQTT Gateway API Specification.md

 - ```{realm}/{clientId}/operations/assets/{assetId}/attributes/{attributeName}/update```
 Updates the specified attribute of the specified asset.
 - ```{realm}/{clientId}/operations/assets/{assetId}/attributes/update```
 Updates the attributes of the specified asset based on the payload, allows for multi-attribute updating.
+Example: [multi attribute payload](#multi-attribute-update-payload).
 - ```{realm}/{clientId}/operations/assets/{assetId}/attributes/get```
 Request the attribute data of the specified asset.
 - ```{realm}/{clientId}/operations/assets/{assetId}/attributes/{attributeName}/get```
 Request the specified attribute data of the specified asset.
+The attribute data contains the full attribute object.
 - ```{realm}/{clientId}/operations/assets/{assetId}/attributes/{attributeName}/get-value```
 Request only the value of the specified attribute of the specified asset.
+The value is the raw value of the attribute.

 ### Events (Subscribing)
 Events are subscription topics that allow for subscribing to various events such as new Assets